 Repelling Oil vs Resisting Stains

 Before we discuss our review of PS100 and why we think it challenges the best garage floor sealers at repelling oil and oil stains, it’s important to learn how these types of sealers work.

 Just bear with us here, as the following explanation will form a much better understanding of why PS100 is so effective.

 As we stated previously, PS100 is not the only penetrating concrete sealer that repels oil.
 The market has slowly responded in the past few years or so to introduce sealers that do a better job at this.
-Our review of GhostShield 8510 oil resistant sealer is a good example.
+Our review of GhostShield 8510 oil resistant sealer is a good example and a product that we have high regard for.

 However, repelling oil and then resisting possible oil stains on the concrete are often two different matters.